Functional-Metabolomics-Lab/MicrospotReader_test/README.md

 ### Local Installation:

 1. Clone this repository
+2. Open Windows Terminal and go to the main folder of the repository:

+`cd <filepath>`

+3. Create and activate a new python environment using Python 3.11 (example using anaconda):

+`conda create --name microspotreader python=3.11`

+`conda activate microspotreader`

-2. Install all packages from the `requirements.txt` file:
+4. Install all packages from the `requirements.txt` file:

 `python -m pip install -r requirements.txt`

-3. Open Windows Terminal and go to the main folder of the repository:

-`cd <filepath>`

-4. Start the App by running the following command:
+5. Start the App by running the following command:

 `streamlit run MicrospotReader_App.py`

-## Juypter Notebooks
+## Jupyter Notebooks

 Additionally, this Repository contains Jupyter Notebooks in the `notebooks`-folder if you do not wish to use the Web-App: